Alterplay/APPinViewController/README.md

 APPinViewController
 =======================

-Easy drop-in component for iOS developers to deal easy with pin code logic.
+Easy drop-in component for iOS developers to deal easy with PIN (4 digit passcode) logic.
-We've tried to make make it reusable and customizable to save development time in our projects.
+This is the first version but we truly tried to make it reusable and customizable enough to keep it simple and save development.

-####How to use:
+###How to use:
-1).
-Subclass APPinViewController:
+1) Subclass APPinViewController:

     @interface SamplePinViewController : APPinViewController

-2).
-Bind your APPinView with File Owner's 'pinCodeView' in Xib on StoryBoard.
+2) Bind your APPinView with File Owner's 'pinCodeView' in Xib on StoryBoard.
 [Link](https://dl.dropboxusercontent.com/u/11819370/APPin/screen.png)

 ..and this is it.

-###To set pin:
+####To Set PIN:
     SamplePinViewController *pinVC = [SamplePinViewController new];
     [self.navigationController pushViewController:pinVC animated:YES];